Global Engagement Office (GEO)

 Study Abroad

 Students have the opportunity to participate in semester-long, full-time programs with partner universities across the globe.
-Additionally, Creighton University offers at least 15 annual short-term travel courses on a variety of subjects and to a variety of destinations.
+Additionally, Creighton University offers at least 15 annual short-term (10-20 days) travel courses on a variety of subjects and to a variety of destinations.
 Additionally, Creighton University's own semester-long Encuentro Dominicano embodies the Jesuit mission of promoting justice, striving for excellence, and dedication to the truth.
-Encuentro centers around service-learning, travel, and building community with fellow students and Dominicans – all while experiencing the rich and vibrant culture of the Dominican Republic.
+Using the United Nations' Sustainable Development Goals as an organizing framework, the Encuentro Dominicano program centers around service-learning and community-building with fellow students and Dominicans – all while experiencing the rich and vibrant culture of the Dominican Republic.
 Students will experience service, academic life, and two immersion trips living and working with Dominican families in a rural community.

 Institute for Latin American Concern (ILAC)